B Sc Physiotherapy, M.Sc. Biomedical Physiology and Kinesiology

-In 1999, I attained a graduate diploma in Advanced Manual and Manipulative Physiotherapy from the Canadian Physiotherapy Association & am currently a member of the International Federation of Manipulative Physical Therapists (IFOMPT), as well as a registered instructor with the Canadian Physiotherapy Association Orthopaedic Division.
-I teach post graduate courses to physiotherapists who wish to improve their clinical reasoning in the area of musculoskeletal physiotherapy as well as advance hands on skills in joint mobilization, joint manipulation, soft tissue release and exercise prescription.
+In 1999, I attained a graduate diploma in Advanced Manual and Manipulative Physiotherapy from the Canadian Physiotherapy Association & am currently a member of the International Federation of Manipulative Physical Therapists (IFOMPT), as well as a registered mentor with the Canadian Physiotherapy Association Orthopaedic Division.
+I mentor physiotherapists who are pursuing advanced post-graduate manual therapy education and wish to improve their clinical reasoning and exercise prescription with clients who have, or wish to prevent, musculoskeletal disorders.
+I also guide them in improving hands-on skills with joint manipulation, joint mobilization and soft tissue release.

 Acupunture & Dry Needling (IMS)

 2000 Acupuncture certification with the Acupuncture Foundation of Canada Institute (AFCI)

 2014 Certified Level-2 Functional Dry Needling (IMS) Practitioner with Kinetacore.